Unicorn-Barf/Password_Generator/README.md

 ### Useful resources
 ​
 - [Array Methods W3 Schools](https://www.w3schools.com/js/js_array_methods.asp) - This is a great reference to different common array methods and how they are used to modify and manipulate arrays.
+- [Backslash Character](https://www.afterhoursprogramming.com/tutorial/javascript/backslash-characters/) - This was a helpful resource to understand the backslash character and its escape characteristics.

 ​
 ## Author